 Admissions Requirements

-• Applicants must have successfully completed all of the following with a C or better prior to May 2025:
+• Applicants must have successfully completed all of the following courses with a grade (or equivalent) of "C" or better prior to May 2026:

 (a) English, Biology/Zoology (with laboratory), Inorganic/General Chemistry (with laboratory), Physics (with laboratory), Organic Chemistry (with laboratory)